America's Thanksgiving Parade: History

+The parade was originally organized by the Hudson's department store; it was initially proposed in the 1920s by the store's display director, Charles Wendel, after he observed the success of the Eaton's Santa Claus Parade in Toronto.
+The first edition was held in 1924, and included ten floats and seven marching bands.
+It also included four marchers wearing large papier-mâché heads, similar to those Wendel observed on a trip to Europe.
+The following year, the parade grew to include 26 horse-drawn floats, 300 marching Hudson's employees, and a live elephant.
+By 1939, the parade grew to include over 1,000 marchers.

-The parade was suspended in 1943 and 1944 due to material shortages caused by World War II, but Hudson's resumed the event in 1945 and continued sponsorship of the parade until 1979, when the costs became burdensome.
-It turned the parade over to the Detroit Renaissance Foundation, who produced it for four years.
+Following the 1942 parade, many materials used in the floats were recycled for use in the American war effort in World War II; material shortages from the war effort caused the parade to be canceled in 1943 and 1944.
+Hudson's resumed the event in 1945 and continued sponsorship of the parade until 1979, when the costs became burdensome.
+It turned the parade over to the Detroit Renaissance Foundation, (Note: Detroit Renaissance Foundation) who produced it for four years.
 In 1983, Detroit Renaissance transferred control of the parade to the newly created Michigan Thanksgiving Parade Foundation.
-"America's Thanksgiving Parade" is a registered trademark of the foundation.

-In 2020, the parade was modified because of the COVID-19 pandemic, with no crowds.

-Parade details

-The parade features a variety of floats, marching bands and balloons, with the climax being the arrival of Santa Claus, who appears at the end to herald the arrival of the Christmas season.
-Unique to the parade are the Big Head Corps, featuring a large collection of papier-mâché heads, and the Distinguished Clown Corps, which features local corporate and community leaders dressed as clowns.
-The parade is made possible through the efforts of more than 4,500 volunteers.

-Broadcasts
+In 2013, the naming rights to the parade were purchased by Art Van Furniture, whose founder, Art Van Elslander, had been a longtime financial supporter of the parade.
+Due to the COVID-19 pandemic, the 2020 parade was held with no crowds.
+Beginning in 2020, Gardner-White Furniture purchased the naming rights, following Art Van's bankruptcy that year.

+The heads are made in Viareggio, Italy, and remain a fixture of the parade to the present.

+Broadcast history

 The parade was first broadcast in 1931 on radio station WWJ.
 In 1959, the parade came to television on local stations WWJ-TV and WXYZ-TV.
 The WXYZ program was hosted by ventriloquist and puppeteer Shari Lewis and her sock puppet Lamb Chop and carried nationally on the ABC broadcast network.
 In 1960, the CBS broadcast network began to air portions of the parade and continued to do so for the next 25 parades.
 After a brief break in the mid-1980s, CBS returned to cover the parade through 2002 as part of its All-American Thanksgiving Day Parade compilation show.
 Over the years, several other well-known personalities were commentators for the Detroit parades, including John Amos, Ned Beatty, Kathy Garver, Captain Kangaroo host Bob Keeshan, Linda Lavin, Esther Rolle and Andrew Stevens.

 After being broadcast on WWJ, later WDIV, for over 20 years, local coverage switched to WXYZ for several years in the 1980s before returning to NBC-affiliate WDIV in the mid-1990s.
-It is televised on other stations around Michigan and across the U.S., as well as through Internet television.
-The coverage of the parade typically includes a preshow featuring a variety of musical acts, often with celebrity performers.
-The coverage concludes with the Mayor of Detroit giving Santa Claus the key to the city.